BlackWolfS01/INFO-315-001-Furniture-Ontology/README.md

 Latest version of the furniture.xml can be found above.
 You can directly edit the xml in GitHub.
 Open up the file and click on the pencil icon in the upper right corner of the window.
 If you hover over it, a tool bar will appear saying "Edit this File".
 Clicking on this button will open up GitHub's Text Editor.

-Once you are ready to submit your coee.
+Once you are ready to submit your code.
 Scroll down to the bottom of the page and click "Commit Changes"

 Latest Version: 0.01